microsoft/industry/healthcare/solutions/powerPlatform/readme.md

 ### Design considerations

 * Data can be integrated into Dataverse as a one-off activity or on a schedule.
 Alternatively, virtual tables can be used to map data in an external data source so that it appears to exist in Dataverse.
+Virtual tables do not support many of the security and auditing related features that are offered for non-virtual tables.
 * Custom tables and/or standard, pre-defined tables can be used as a datasource when creating a Power Platform application.
 * Ownership type of custom tables can't be changed after creation.
+Virtual tables are always owned at the organizational level.
 * Row- and column-level security can be used to restrict access to data within tables.
 * Dataverse provides the option of automatic and manual backups.
 Automatic backups are system-initiated and manual backups are user-initiated.
 * Audit Logs can be enabled to track changes to tables and columns over time for security and analytical purposes.